National Institute of Mental Health and Neurosciences: Governance

-The National Institute of Mental Health and Neuro Sciences is a multidisciplinary institute for patient care and academic pursuit in the frontier area of mental health and neurosciences.
+The National Institute of Mental Health and Neurosciences is a multidisciplinary institute for patient care and academic pursuit in the frontier area of mental health and neurosciences.
 The priority gradient adopted at the institute is service, manpower development and research.
 A multidisciplinary integrated approach is the mainstay of this institute, paving the way to translate the results from the bench to the bedside.
 Several national and international funding organizations provide resources for academic and research activities.